To monitor Logstash nodes:

 Set sniffing to

-trueto enable discovery of other nodes of the elasticsearch cluster.
-Defaults to
+trueto enable discovery of other nodes of the Elasticsearch cluster.
+It defaults to

 - Restart your Logstash nodes.